wso2/docs-apk/en/docs/setup/listeners/configure-gateway-listeners.md

             namespace: apk
     ```

 You can configure the public certificate of that particular domain as a k8s secret and refer it in the gateway.yaml file under added listener.
-For more information on how to create a k8s secret, see [Creating a k8s secret](https://kubernetes.io/docs/concepts/configuration/secret/#creating-a-secret).
+For more information on how to create a k8s secret, see <a href="https://kubernetes.io/docs/concepts/configuration/secret/#creating-a-secret" target="_blank">Creating a k8s secret</a>.

 ## Step 3 - Apply the changes